4 takeaways from the first presidential debate

 Biden wasn’t able to use that to his advantage at all, even as Trump doled out falsehood after falsehood.
 Instead, he looked genuinely shocked and confused, which is never a good look.

-Trump and his base might not care about Saturday Night Live, but Biden’s base does.
-And this week’s cold open won’t be pretty.
+Trump and his base might not care about late-night comedy, but this week’s monologues are going to sting Democratic voters.

 3. The format — and hands-off moderators — benefited Trump.